danman01/tic-tac-toe/README.md

       further work on the game logic.

   3.8 Game logic
-  • Defined the game object.
+  • Defined the Game object, Path, and AllPaths.
   • Attach delegated event handler to the parent of the grid to handle clicks.
+    Added all the game logic processing.

+  3.9 After game logice
+  • At end of game, remove the grid's click handler.
+Insert a button "play again?".